MaryMD98/ReadMe-generator/README.md

 The application asks a series of questions to the user to input.
 After all questions are responded the readme is generated.
 The readme has a table of contents with links to areas of the readme.
 The readme has the following sections, title, description, installation, usage, license, sontributing, tests, and questions.
 When the user choses a type of license, then a badge is generated at the top of the page, and a link to the coresponding license is provided on the license area.

+Here is a screencapture of how to deploy the [application](https://watch.screencastify.com/v/EwMaCsGJX6D2LahB6aA6).

 ## Table of Content

 * [Description](#description)